BIP-85 Passwords

 yZLoepugydVJvdL56ogNV

 .
-You can see that German keyboard is not
+You can see that the German keyboard is not

-Even with "non-standard" keyboard language settings, Coldcard always sends exact same keystrokes for specific password index.
+Even with "non-standard" keyboard language settings, COLDCARD always sends the exact same keystrokes for a specific password index.
 It is deterministic, as long the keyboard language settings do not change.
 However, BIP-85 won't be respected in this case.

-Using below seed, path and index, we generate passwords shown in the table:
+Using the below seed, path, and index, the COLDCARD will generate the passwords shown in the table:

 wife shiver author away frog air rough vanish fantasy frozen noodle athlete pioneer citizen symptom firm much faith extend rare axis garment kiwi clarify